EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-certkey/ssl-certkey.md

 <b>key</b>
 Name of and, optionally, path to the private-key file that is used to form the certificate-key pair.
 The certificate file should be present on the appliance's hard-disk drive or solid-state drive.
 Storing a certificate in any location other than the default might cause inconsistency in a high availability setup. /nsconfig/ssl/ is the default path.

+<b>password</b>
+Passphrase that was used to encrypt the private-key.
+Use this option to load encrypted private-keys in PEM format.

 <b>fipsKey</b>
 Name of the FIPS key that was created inside the Hardware Security Module (HSM) of a FIPS appliance, or a key that was imported into the HSM.

+<b>hsmKey</b>
+Name of the HSM key that was created in the External Hardware Security Module (HSM) of a FIPS appliance.

 <b>inform</b>
 Input format of the certificate and the private-key files.
-The two formats supported by the appliance are:
+The three formats supported by the appliance are:
 PEM - Privacy Enhanced Mail
 DER - Distinguished Encoding Rule
+PFX - Personal Information Exchange
-Possible values: DER, PEM
+Possible values: DER, PEM, PFX
-Default value: FORMAT_PEM
+Default value: PEM

 <b>passplain</b>
 Pass phrase used to encrypt the private-key.
 Required when adding an encrypted private-key in PEM format.